shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 If you would like to use debug logging temporarily for a session instead, you can open a terminal and set debug logging with the following command: `set TK_DEBUG=1`

-Then, launch the Desktop through your terminal. **Note:** *once you close Shotgun Desktop and your terminal, debug logging is no longer turned on.*
+Then, launch the Desktop through your terminal.

+{% include info title="Note" content="Once you close Shotgun Desktop and your terminal, debug logging is no longer turned on." %}

 ## Examining debug outputs in log files

-By default, all logging files go to:

-`%APPDATA% => C:\Users\<login>\AppData\Roaming`

-Windows: `%APPDATA%\Shotgun\Logs\tk-<software>.log`

-Mac: `~/Library/Logs/Shotgun`

-Linux: `~/.shotgun/logs`

-If the current user’s home directory is not an appropriate location to store user files, [you can use the `SHOTGUN_HOME` environment variable to override the root location of these files](http://developer.shotgunsoftware.com/tk-core/utils.html#localfilestoragemanager).
-In this case, the logging location will be: `$SHOTGUN_HOME/logs`.
+Take a look at our [where are my log files?](./where-are-my-log-files.md) doc to help locate your log files.

-## Debug logging for more advanced configurations
+## Advanced configuration debug logging options

 If you are in an advanced setup, there are a few more options for you.
 This functionality is only available if you have taken control over a Toolkit configuration.

 Every engine has a `debug_logging` setting in the environment file.
 Turning this on will emit additional debug-level log messages to the default output in your Software (e.g., the script editor in Nuke or Maya).
 All of the apps running in your engine will emit these debug-level messages so turning this on for the engine will effectively turn it on for all of your apps as well.

 This does not output any log messages to a file.
 We are working on a more standard logging framework that will allow this.
-The exceptions are [SG Desktop](https://support.shotgunsoftware.com/entries/95445597) and the [Photoshop engine](https://support.shotgunsoftware.com/entries/95446068), which log output both in a GUI console and to a file.
+The exceptions are [SG Desktop](https://support.shotgunsoftware.com/entries/95445597) and the [Photoshop engine](https://support.shotgunsoftware.com/hc/en-us/articles/115000026653-Photoshop-CC), which log output both in a GUI console and to a file.

-## Turning on debug logging for an engine in your software
+### Turning on debug logging for an engine in your software

-As an example, to turn on debugging output for the Nuke engine in the shot step environment, find the Nuke engine (tk-nuke) section in your environment file and update the setting to `debug_logging: true`
+As an example, to turn on debugging output for the Nuke engine in the shot step environment, find the Nuke engine (`tk-nuke`) section in your environment file and update the setting to `debug_logging: true`.

-Edit `config/env/shot_step.yml.`
+Edit `config/env/shot_step.yml`.

     engines:
       ...
       ...
       tk-nuke:
         apps:
           ...
           ...
         compatibility_dialog_min_version: 9
         debug_logging: true
         favourite_directories: []
         location: {name: tk-nuke, type: app_store, version: v0.2.23}
         ...
        ...

-Save the file and relaunch your Software in the shot step environment.
+Save the file and relaunch Nuke in the shot step environment.
 You will now see the debug output in the script editor window.

-Turning on debug logging for the Shotgun engine
-If you want to debug issues occurring when you’re trying to launch Toolkit from the Shotgun web application, the process is mostly the same but you’ll be editing the shotgun_*.yml environment file.
-For example, if you’re launching from a Task in Shotgun, you’ll want to turn on debug logging in the Shotgun engine in config/env/shotgun_task.yml:

-    engines:

-    tk-shotgun:
-        apps:
-        ...
-        ...
-        debug_logging: true
-        location: {name: tk-shotgun, type: app_store, version: v0.5.1}

-Save the file and reload the full page in the Shotgun web application.
-Then launch your Toolkit action.
-You will now see all the debug output in the panel that pops up inside of Shotgun.

-## Turning on debug logging for the tank command
+### Turning on debug logging for the tank command

-If you’re running the tank command and want to see debug output in your terminal, use the --debug option with the command you’re running and this will turn on debug logging for the command.
+If you’re running the tank command and want to see debug output in your terminal, use the `--debug` option with the command you’re running and this will turn on debug logging for the command.

     ./tank --debug core
     DEBUG [10:11:38 617.835998535]: